luickk/MlAstConcurrencyAnalyser/README.md

-# Machine Learning based AST Concurrency Analyzer
+# Concurrency analasys based on run/compile time data Ml training

 The basic idea is to train a ML model, in a unsupervised self-testing environment, advanced patterns of concurrency issues.
-The goal is to have it output a probability value for any given piece of AST code without being trained on a dataset.
+The goal is to have it output a probability value for any given piece of AST code(with runntime data) without being trained on a dataset.

-Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.
+Note: Throwing Ml against NP complete problems is nothing new, in this case it's especially difficult because tripping a certain kind of concurrency issues can take a long time, which is suboptimal for Ml training.

 # Todo